apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### 6) Camel Main

-For users that just want to run standalone Camel, then we have `camel-main` that are constantly being improved.
+For users who just want to run Camel as a standalone application, we have `camel-main` which is constantly being improved.
-The foundation in `camel-main` is reused by Camel Spring Boot, Camel Quarkus, and Camel JBang as well.
+The core in `camel-main` is reused by Camel Spring Boot, Camel Quarkus, and Camel JBang as well.

 For Camel 4 we have made it possible to easily include an embedded HTTP server with the new `camel-platform-http-main` module.
 See more in the [camel-main](https://github.com/apache/camel-examples/tree/main/examples/main) example.

 ### 7) Camel JBang

-A lot of improvements was put into `camel-jbang`.
+A lot of improvements were put into `camel-jbang`.
 The `camel` CLI is now able to easily run with different Camel versions, for example

     camel run foo.yaml --camel-version=3.21.0
     camel run foo.yaml --camel-version=3.20.6

-This is very handy when you for example need to trouble-shoot why _something_ started failed.
+This is very handy when you for example need to trouble-shoot why _something_ started to fail.
 It works on X but not on Y, and now you can quickly try and find out which version in between that started failing.

 You can also specify that `camel` CLI should by default use a specific Camel version, for example if you have a newer version